 – Hymns Ancient and Modern (1861)

 Ready to begin?
-Nexus Prayer can be done in as little as 5 minutes a day and The Steps are easy to learn.
+Nexus prayer can be done in as little as five minutes a day and The Steps are easy to learn.
 Questions?
 Feel free to contact me anytime!

 NOTES & REFERENCES:

 1 Jesus is believed to have been conceived and crucified on the same day of the year.
 His actual birth date of December 25th was calculated by Tertullian of Carthage around A.D.
 200 | Bible History Daily